-15) Fund Code: Enter the four-digit fund code in which the grant will be budgeted and expended.
-If the fund code is unknown at the time of application, then enter NA.
-If the grant will be expended in more than one fund code, please enter the primary fund code here and use the comments section to list additional fund codes.
+15) Budget Fund: Enter the six-digit Budget Fund code in which the grant will be budgeted and expended.
+If the fund code is unknown at the time of application, then enter N/A. If the grant will be expended in more than one Budget Fund code, please enter the primary Budget Fund code here and use the comments section to list additional Budget Fund codes.

 16) Is there a state matching requirement?
 Choose “yes” if a condition of receiving the grant requires state cost sharing or matching requirement either financial or non-financial/in-kind in nature.
 Allowable in-kind contributions vary by grantor, but typically include contributions of equipment, supplies, or other property in lieu of a dollar contribution.

 17) If yes, what is the matching requirement?
 Enter the description of the cost-sharing or matching requirement and the amount of state funds required to satisfy the match if a financial contribution is a condition of the grant award.

 18) If yes, what is the source of state funds being used to match the grant funds?
 Choose from the drop down menu the type of state funds you are using to match federal dollars.

 - General Fund: state dollars you are using to match that come from the General Fund.

 - Special or Trust Funds: state dollars you are using to match that come from a special or trust fund to be used for a specified purpose.